pranomostro/ic/README.md

-ic is a simple program that returns true if it's standard input contains it's first argument, and false if it does not.
+ic is a simple program that returns true if it's standard input contains it's first argument, and false if it does not. ic is mostly a tiny project for getting a grasp of myrddin.
 More information is given in the man-page.

 Requirements